 Notes

-Freezing - scoop out the cookie portions on a baking pan large enough to fit in your freezer.
-You can crowd them as you will no be baking them all at once.
-When the raw cookie dough pieces are rock-solid, transfer them to a plastic bag or container.
-When ready to bake the cookies simply put the frozen mounds on a baking sheet and bake directly.
+- Freezing: scoop cookie portions on a baking pan that fits in your freezer.
+You can crowd them as you will not be baking them all at once.
+Transfer the raw cookie dough pieces to a plastic bag or container when they are rock solid.

 - Category: Cookies